protontypes/open-sustainable-technology/README.md

 - [co2.js](https://github.com/thegreenwebfoundation/co2.js) - An npm module for accessing the green web API, and estimating the carbon emissions from using digital services.
 - [blockchain-carbon-accounting](https://github.com/opentaps/blockchain-carbon-accounting) - Code of the Carbon Accounting and Certification Working Group.
 - [nvidia-co2](https://github.com/kylemcdonald/nvidia-co2) - Adds gCO2eq emissions to nvidia-smi.
+- [footprint](https://github.com/acircleda/footprint) - An R package to calculate carbon footprints from air travel based on IATA airport codes or latitude and longitude.

 ### Carbon Capture